mdn/content/files/en-us/web/javascript/reference/global_objects/array/groupby/index.md

 <!-- {{EmbedInteractiveExample("pages/js/array-groupby.html")}} -->

-Note that the returned object references the _same_ elements as the original array (not {{glossary("deep copy","deep copies")}}).
-Changing the internal structure of these elements will be reflected in both the original array and the returned object.

-This method can be used when group names can be represented by strings.
+This method should be used when group names can be represented by strings.
 If you need to group elements using a key that is some arbitrary value, use {{jsxref("Array.prototype.groupByToMap()")}} instead.

 ## Syntax